JhosephR/CIS357_FinalProjectDemo/index.md

   Figure 10.
 A message from Akatsuki is shown as a new notification.
 </p>

 Since we are using a free tool as FCM, sometimes it might take a while for the notification to arrive.
-You can also track your sent message by clicking again on Cloud Messaging as shown in figure 11.
+You can also track your sent messages by clicking again on Cloud Messaging as shown in figure 11.
 <p align="center">
   <img src="images/firebase9.PNG" width="950" />
 </p>